Meet the Ladies of Divine Chaos

 Director & Co-Founder of Divine Chaos Tribal

 Shannon fell in love with the emotion, creative expression and sense of community that came along with tribal style belly dance beginning in 2003.
 As a student of the Domba Studio in Tempe, Arizona, Shannon had the privilege and opportunity of dancing as a member of Bedouin Tribe, sister troupe to Domba, and collaborating with many other amazing artists.
-With a strong foundation in Domba ITS (improvisational tribal style), fire bellydance, skirt, and sword, Shannon with Co-Founder Tammy created their own troupe and developed a unique and signature style, Divine Chaos Tribal Fusion, in 2008.
+With a strong foundation in Domba ITS (improvisational tribal style), fire bellydance, skirt, and sword, Divine Chaos Tribal Fusion was formed in 2008.
 Shannon served her Arizona dance community as Vice President of Levant al Sonora, Arizona's MECDA Chapter, and as President for three years.
 Shannon has a MAEd in Adult Education and Curriculum Development and infuses her dance instruction with her professional knowledge of teaching practices to meet the needs of dancers worldwide.
 Shannon has had the privilege of teaching in England at festivals like Tribal Gathering, Scotland, Norway, Mexico City, LVBDI, and national workshops throughout the USA.
 She released her first skirt instructional DVD in 2012, their second instructional skirt DVD in January 2015, and the 3rd installment in December of 2016 with her DC Tribal family.

 Director of Divine Chaos Tribal